lsst-sitcom/spot_motion_monitor/docs/configuration.rst

 plot
 ~~~~

-This section contains the paramters for the various plots in the program.
+This section contains the parameters for the various plots in the program.
 The only plot that is not configurable via this file is the CCD frame plot.

 centroid
 --------